-Located a few miles off of historic Route 66, one man’s collection of homemade, concrete fetish decorations is home to a totem pole so large it actually has a room inside of it.
+Located a few miles off of historic Route 66, one man’s collection of homemade concrete decorations is home to a totem pole so large it actually has a room inside of it.

-The grandest creation in the park, however, is the main totem which took Galloway eleven years to finish and now would seem to hold the record for largest concrete totem pole in the world.
+The grandest creation in the park, however, is the main totem, which took Galloway 11 years to finish.
 The massive tower stands around 90 feet tall, and is completely covered in bright reliefs of animals and characters similar to some traditional Native American styles.
+It features 200 carved pictures, with four nine-foot Indians near the top, each representing a different tribe.
 The entire stack of looming faces and squashed beasts was made to sit on the back of a giant concrete turtle who looks a bit crushed by the weight of the world.

 Galloway passed away in 1962, working until his dying day on the park.
 Unfortunately after his passing, the site fell into disrepair for decades until a conservation group formed to rehabilitate the animalistic works.
 However strange it may have seemed at the time, Galloway’s mission to build a better totem pole apparently worked as the immovable stone spires continue to look nearly as good as the day they were sculpted.